Eli Schechtman

 Stalin's death, Eli Schechtman was imprisoned as a Jewish nationalist and charged with espionage and Zionism.
-He was released several months after Stalin's death due to "lack of evidence of guilt".
+He was released several months after Stalin's death due to "lack of evidence of guilt."

 Schechtman lived and worked in Israel from 1972 until his death in 1996.

 Biography

 Eli Schechtman was born in the shtetl of Vas'kovychi, now in Zhytomyr Oblast, in Ukraine.
 He was the seventh of eight children in his family.
 He received traditional Jewish education at a cheder.
-Eli Sсhechtman's mother died when he was eight years old, and his father took care of the children.
+Sсhechtman's mother died when he was eight years old, and his father took care of the children.
 Eli was forced to leave for Zhytomyr to study in a yeshiva at the age of thirteen.

-In 1926, Eli Schechtman went to Odesa – a large intellectual center of Jewish life of that time – where he studied literature at the Odesa Jewish Pedagogical Institute from 1929 to 1932.
+In 1926, Schechtman went to Odesa – a large intellectual center of Jewish life of that time – where he studied literature at the Odessa Jewish Pedagogical Institute from 1929 to 1932.

 Marriage

-In 1929 Schechtman met Sheindl (Zhenia) Magazinnik, an actress in a Jewish theater got married and in 1932 moved to Kharkiv, and later in 1936 to Kyiv.
-In 1934 Schechtman joined the Union of Soviet Writers as an active member, where his acceptance was sanctioned by Maxim Gorky, who was the chairman of the Union.
-During the 1930s Schechtman wrote three novels, all of which were published in Yiddish.
+In 1929, Schechtman met Sheindl (Zhenia) Magazinnik, an actress in a Jewish theater.
+They married, moved to Kharkiv in 1932, and later moved to Kyiv in 1936.
+In 1934, Schechtman joined the Union of Soviet Writers as an active member, where his acceptance was sanctioned by Maxim Gorky, the chairman of the Union.
+During the 1930s, Schechtman wrote three novels, all of which were published in Yiddish.
 He also translated the works of Ukrainian novelists to Yiddish.